MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 <hr>

 Fares v2 is a GTFS extension project that aims to address the limitations of Fares v1.
-This extension project is being adopted in iterations.
-The below examples outline how to model basic concepts, including fare products and how riders can use their fare for transfers.
-See more information about [the Fares v2 extension project here](/extensions/fares-v2/).
+This extension project is being adopted in GTFS in iterations and you can find more about the roadmap for its official adoption into GTFS on [this page](/extensions/fares-v2/).
+With the adoption and sufficient endorsement of Fares v2, Fares v1 may be deprecated in the future.

-In the interim, producers may implement Fares v2 alongside implementation of Fares v1 in the same dataset as there exists no technical conflict between the two.
-Consumers will have the choice on which implementation to consume independently from the other.
+In the interim, producers may implement Fares v2 alongside the implementation of Fares v1 in the same dataset as there exists no technical conflict between the two.
+Consumers will have the choice of which implementation to consume independently from the other.

-With adoption and sufficient endorsement of Fares v2, Fares v1 may be deprecated in the future.
+The below examples outline how to model data using Fares v2 and it can be completed with experimental features outlined in the full [proposal document](https://share.mobilitydata.org/gtfs-fares-v2).

 ## Define a transit fare